 However, if the pairing failure is a matter of user error, there are steps you can take to get your devices happily communicating with each other.

 1. Make sure Bluetooth is turned on.
 You should see the little Bluetooth symbol at the top of your phone’s screen.
 If you don’t, go into the settings to enable it.

 2. Determine which pairing process your device employs.
 The process for pairing devices can vary.
 Sometimes, for example, it involves tapping a code into your phone.
-Other times, you can just physically touch your phone to the device you want to pair it with.
+Other times, you can just physically touch your phone to the device you want to pair it with (you'll see this option with phones and devices that have NFC, or Near Field Communications, as a feature.
+It's commonly found on Android phones).
 Or in the case of the Bose SoundLink, you only have to hold down a button on the speaker to pair it with a phone.

 If you’re not sure how to pair a device, refer to its user guide; you can usually find one by searching online.

 3. Turn on discoverable mode.
 Let’s say you want to pair your phone with your car’s infotainment system so you can enjoy hands-free calling, texting and navigation.
 First, go into your phone’s settings and tap on Bluetooth; doing so makes the phone visible to the car.
 Then depress the buttons on your car's infotainment system, usually on the steering wheel or center stack, to get it looking for the device.

 Once it finds your phone, the car may ask for a numeric code you need to confirm or input on your phone.
 After you do so, the devices should be paired.
 Keep in mind your phone or your car may only stay in discoverable mode for a few minutes; if you take too long, you’ll need to start over.